OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 There are 3 majors formats for SBOMs: SPDX, CycloneDX, and SWID.
 These 3 formats are the ones recommended by NTIA document "The Minimum Elements For a Software Bill of Materials (SBOM)" (see References section).

-The reasons for selecting SPDX as data format of the Telco SBOM specification include the following:
+The reasons for selecting SPDX as data format of the Telco SBOM Guide include the following:
 * SPDX is an ISO standard,
 * SPDX has more features than CycloneDX for license compliance,
 * SPDX has a human-readable format (CycloneDX has only JSON and XML),
 * SWID is more a software identifier than a fully fledged SBOM format.

 To facilitate a simplified toolchain, a machine readable version of the SBOM needs to be included.
 To ensure repeatability and harmonization a conformant SBOM must be in the Tag:Value format.
-An entity can release additional machine readable formats but they are not required to conform to the specification.
+An entity can release additional machine readable formats but they are not required to conform to the Guide.

 Tag:Value is the most human-readable format, and there are converters between the various SPDX formats (e.g. https://tools.spdx.org/app/convert/).